Professor Martin Maiden

 Research interests

-Martin’s group combines evolutionary and population techniques to investigate a range of bacterial pathogens.
-He retains a strong commitment to developing public health applications on the basis of current research.
-His research team has, for more than 20 years, focussed on the investigation of the phenotypic consequences of bacterial pathogen diversity, principally using nucleotide sequence-based analyses.
-Currently he is developing population genomics approaches to these questions, establishing links between genetic traits identified by means of next generation sequencing technology with defined bacterial phenotypes.
-He has published more than 230 articles in peer-reviewed international journals and around 50 book chapters and other publications, spanning a range of microbial pathogens, with the majority concerning the pathogenic Neisseria and Campylobacter.
-They played a central role in establishing the MLST paradigm generally and developing and exploiting this approach in both of these organisms specifically.
-The group has a particular interest in vaccination and in using population approaches, particularly carriage studies, to improve meningococcal vaccines and vaccination schedules.
-They have pioneered source attribution methods for Campylobacter, which have had important implications for food safety.
+Martin’s group combines molecular microbiology, evolutionary, and population approaches to investigate bacterial pathogens.
+He retains a strong commitment to developing public health applications based on current research.
+His research team has, for almost 40 years, focussed on the investigation of the phenotypic consequences of bacterial pathogen diversity, principally using nucleotide sequence-based analyses.
+Currently he is works on population genomics approaches to these questions, establishing links between genetic traits identified by means of next generation sequencing technology with defined bacterial phenotypes.
+He has published more than 400 articles in peer-reviewed international journals and over 50 book chapters and other publications, spanning a range of microbial pathogens, with the majority concerning the pathogenic Neisseria and Campylobacter.
+He played a central role in establishing the MLST paradigm generally and developing and exploiting this approach in both of these organisms specifically.
+He has a particular interest in vaccination and in using population approaches, particularly carriage studies, to improve meningococcal vaccines and vaccination schedules.
+His group also pioneered source attribution methods for Campylobacter, which have had important implications for food safety.

 -